 Mary grew up in the Western Isles, she is drawn to exploring a sense of space and light which is particular to these islands.
 Aiming to combine a sense of place in the work with notation – variously suggesting mapping, measuring, music.
 Grid references, staves and tide tables recur in the work.

-Where works have titles referring to specific locations, the intention is to draw on personal connections to these places in order to explore wider themes.
-Mary’s intention is not to render the topography of a landscape but rather to explore the relationship between the individual and the landscape that has shaped them, something you carry with you – a ‘geography of the mind’.
+Where works have titles referring to specific locations, the intention is to draw on a deep connectedness to these places in order to explore wider themes.
+My work investigates the relationship between the individual and the landscape that has shaped them, something you carry with you – a ‘geography of the mind.’

-The current practice is focussing on the word ‘Fonn’ as a link between the works.
-Fonn is a gaelic word with several meanings – ‘land, music, tune, state of mind’ – which echoes ongoing preoccupations in the work.
+My current practice is focussing on the word ‘Fonn’ as a link between the works.
+Fonn is a gaelic word with several meanings - ‘land, music, tune, state of mind’ - which echoes ongoing preoccupations in my work.

 The gaelic poet Iain Crichton Smith expresses some of this succinctly in his poem ‘Lewis’ :